 We have a firm grasp on the issues related to reading and rendering brought about by the new specifications.
 Our team is updating Ghostscript and have already committed several changes to the Ghostscript codebase (UTF-8 improvements, Page-level OutputIntents, Black point compensation, and Halftone origin).
 We expect to have much of this wrapped up in time for our upcoming fall Ghostscript release.

 Our staff has been investigating content creation changes under PDF 2.0.
 Artifex will be on the lookout for popular content creation features and implement them as time permits.

 Our MuPDF team is hard at work carefully reviewing PDF 2.0 changes in annotations, digital signatures and other interactive features that may affect MuPDF mobile and desktop development.

-One of our strengths is the rigorous, continuous testing we conduct to insure Artifex products are maintaining the high quality performance for which we are known.
+One of our strengths is the rigorous, continuous testing we conduct to ensure Artifex products are maintaining the high-quality performance for which we are known.
 With the release 1 of the Quality Logic Functional Test Suite for PDF 2.0 in hand, we have already begun testing for compliance against these new industry standards.

 This summarizes where we stand currently with regard to PDF 2.0 today.
 We will keep our community of customers and developers informed as other noteworthy developments come the fore.
 If there are PDF 2.0 features that are important to you, please let us know at firstname.lastname@example.org.